Results for:

 Roseville, Placer

-St. Vincent de Paul’s Bags Program is the delivery of groceries to its homebound seniors or handicapped individuals living in the cities of Roseville and Rocklin.
+St. Vincent de Paul provides a Bags Program which offers delivery of groceries to its homebound seniors or handicapped individuals living in the cities of Roseville and Rocklin.
 Groceries are delivered by volunteers directly to the client’s residence.

 Eligibility